 |

-Candidate replacement stone being positioned for fit
+Candidate replacement stone, now being positioned for fit

 |